willviles/ember-useragent/README.md

 ## Usage

-Ember UserAgent exposes a service, which is automatically injected into controllers, components and routes.
+Ember UserAgent exposes a (1) service, which is automatically injected into controllers, components and routes, and a (2) helper.

+### Service

 ```javascript
 const userAgent = this.get('userAgent');